-Kung Fu Tea Leverages Yext To Boost Search Visibility And Drive Store Traffic
+Kung Fu Tea Leverages Yext to Boost Search Visibility and Drive Store Traffic

 Launched in 2010, Kung Fu Tea has helped pioneer the bubble tea trend in the United States, growing from one location to hundreds over the past nine years.
 The brand focuses on bubble tea, but certain locations also sell food items like signature fried chicken.
 Mai Shi, marketing lead at Kung Fu Tea, says the brand is centered around three key ideas: innovation, freshness, and customization — letting each customer choose their perfect combination of flavors.

 At the forefront of the bubble tea trend in the U.S., Kung Fu Tea has expanded rapidly across the country.
 But the brand found itself still making manual updates to key platforms like Google My Business, which presented a challenge across 153 locations.

 The chain knew it needed a better way to list, manage, and verify brand data like hours of operation, address, and contact information for its restaurants across key platforms and digital services so that it could deliver on its brand promise and reach customers everywhere they search.
 Additionally, as Kung Fu Tea added new bubble tea specials that are somewhat unique in the U.S. market, the brand believed it was important to be able to easily update menu items and include photos of its products on sites like GMB.
 They hoped that doing so would boost not just search visibility, but visits to Kung Fu Tea locations from new customers.